Republicans Decide Time Has Come To Take Sorta Brave Stand Against Confederate Flag

 Sen. Lindsey Graham (R-S.C.), a candidate for president who just last week defended his home state’s use of the Confederate flag, also will call for it to be removed, according to a source familiar with his decision.

-Amazing what a few days of non-stop “Just how stupid are you, Senator?” criticism will do to make a guy realize that the compromise isn’t working so great after all.
+Amazing what a few days of non-stop "Just how stupid are you, Senator?" criticism will do to make a guy realize that the compromise isn't working so great after all.
 Although Graham's willingness to reconsider the issue -- "because the shooter is so associated with the flag" -- indicates he's still plenty stupid.
 The Charleston shooting is not the worst association with the flag, just the most recent.

 And here's Jeb!
 Bush, the courageous Republican who on Saturday hinted that perhaps the flag should be removed, as it was in Florida when he was governor, but he couldn't quite bring himself to say that because Jeb is now perpetually terrified of giving the wrong answer to simple questions.
 Until today: